openvinotoolkit/openvino/docs/install_guides/pypi-openvino-rt.md

 ## Troubleshooting

 For general troubleshooting steps and issues, see [Troubleshooting Guide for OpenVINO Installation](./troubleshooting.md).
-The following sections also provide explanations to several error messages. <!--updated-->
+The following sections also provide explanations to several error messages.

 ### Error: Microsoft Visual C++ 14.0 is required.
 Get it with "Build Tools for Visual Studio"